therekrab/frc-programming-reference/source/advanced/logging.rst

 Anything that the robot reads from a sensor 100% *must* be logged.
 This is invaluable to diagnose issues in a match, or to catch a broken device.

-If the robot uses it to make a decision, *log it!
+If the robot uses it to make a decision, *log it*!
 This includes joystick inputs and button presses.

 Device Status